Day Trips from East Sooke, BC

 along winding roads.

-Comfort Cove, an oceanfront Sooke cottage for rent,
+Comfort Cove, an oceanfront Sooke vacation rental cottage,

 is located in the midst of a scenic, natural playground.
 Although many guests spend their

 entire stay basking in the relaxing atmosphere of the cottage, there are many

 superb day trips to be discovered on southern Vancouver Island.

 Take an easy, fun drive along the winding coastal roads, stroll along a rocky beach or meander under a thick rainforest